CatalystCode/opener-docker-wrapper/README.md

        ]}'
 ```

+The response of the service will be an XML document in [KAF format](http://kyoto-project.eu/xmlgroup.iit.cnr.it/kyoto/indexdd46.html?option=com_content&view=article&id=141&Itemid=130).
+A sample output for the sample input above can be found [here](https://github.com/c-w/opener-docker-wrapper/files/2128722/rome.xml.txt).

 If you are looking for additional NLP capabilities beyond the ones listed above, take a look at [@devkws's fork](https://github.com/devkws/opener-docker-wrapper) which adds [constituent-parsing](https://github.com/devkws/opener-docker-constituent-parser), [polarity-tagging](https://github.com/devkws/opener-docker-polarity-tagger) and [opinion-detection](https://github.com/devkws/opener-docker-opinion-detector-basic).